hvrain/create-react-shopping-app/README.md

 # create-react-shopping-app

-This is only used for my to react-app practice.
+This is only used for my react-app practice.

 1. use Context
 2. make custom Hooks.